-Question Answer Marks EITHER 1(a) Discuss Miller's presentation of different attitudes to wealth in All My Sons .
+Question Answer Marks EITHER 1(a) Discuss Miller's presentation of different attitudes to reputation in All My Sons .
 25 Mark according to the levels of response marking criteria.
-OR 1(b) Discuss Miller's presentation of the relationship between Ann and Kate Keller (Mother) in the following extract.
-In your answer you should pay close attention to the language and dramatic effects.
+OR 1(b) Paying close attention to language and dramatic methods, discuss Miller's presentation of the relationship between Chris and Kate Keller (Mother) in the following extract.
 25 Mark according to the levels of response marking criteria.